One of the most wonderful things you can do in the world is bring a dog into your home.

 While it’s important to be kind, it’s also crucial that you maintain leadership status – so don’t spoil your new dog too much.

-A classic mistake so many dog owners make is letting their dog “lead the pack”.
+A classic mistake dog owners make is letting their dog “lead the pack”.
 This means that your dog believes they’re the top of the household hierarchy.

 This isn’t a good thing.